Plutonomicon/plutarch-plutus/docs/SYNTAX.md

 # Lambdas

-You can create Plutarch level lambdas by applying `plam` to a Haskell level function.
+You can create Plutarch level lambdas by applying `plam` to a Haskell level function that works on Plutarch terms.

 ```haskell
 pid :: Term s (a :--> a)